afemal/afemal/README.md

 ## 📝 About Me
 Hey there!
 My name is Amy.
 I am currently a grad student studying Data Science.
 My undergrad studies were in Mathematics with a concentration in Probability and Statistics.
-I currently reside in Los Angeles, California.
+I currently reside in the Los Angeles Metropolitan Area.
 <!-- More info on badges below: https://github.com/badges/shields/blob/master/doc/logos.md -->

 <br>